By: Amanda Ringler on November 25th, 2020

 Basement Insulation Problems

-- Moisture issues lead to mold and mildew.
-Many people don’t realize they have a moisture issue until mold and mildew is already present.
-If you have fiberglass insulation in your basement, the material will hold that moisture which will eventually create mold.
+If you have fiberglass insulation in your basement, the material will hold that moisture, eventually creating mold.

 Solution: It’s important to insulate your basement with a material, like spray foam, that will create an air barrier and doesn’t promote mold or mildew growth.